North Anna Nuclear Generating Station: Timeline

+Small modular reactor

+In July 2024 Dominion Energy Virginia announced it was working with companies to evaluate siting a small modular reactor at North Anna.
+A state law recently passed enables this if additional costs for a typical customer are capped at $1.40/month.

 Electricity production

 Surrounding population

 The Nuclear Regulatory Commission (NRC) defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 The 2010 U.S. population within 10 mi of North Anna was 21,396, an increase of 15.7 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 1,912,015, an increase of 22.6 percent since 2000.
 Cities within 50 mi include Richmond (40 mi to city center).

 Seismic risk

 The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at North Anna was 1 in 22,727, according to an NRC study published in August 2010.

 According to the USGS, two distinct seismic zones are located in Virginia.
 The Central Virginia Seismic Zone and the Giles County Seismic Zone.
 Both of these zones produce recurrent small earthquakes at least every few years.
 The North Anna Nuclear Generating Station, located 40 miles northwest of Richmond, lies within the Central Virginia Seismic Zone.